 The biggest differentiator between the two is who owns the operating authority.
 Authority is a designation that every carrier company needs in order to transport goods in the United States.
 Owner operators have their own authority so that anyone in their business can successfully and legally transport freight.
-They can haul containers or any other type of freight under their own authority.
+They can haul containers or any other type of freight under their authority.
 Not all independent contractors have their own authority, so that’s when they look to other companies to work with.
 This is when they will usually end up contracting with larger carrier companies who provide them with freight, and then they run under that company’s authority.

 As long as you are operating under interstate authority, have a power only unit, insurance and can haul 53′ intermodal containers, you can use the DrayNow app to find intermodal loads and haul local freight.
 Our free load board app has local intermodal loads available to carriers of all sizes to pick up and haul.
 Owner operators using the DrayNow app can choose the freight that they like at any time on their own accord.
 The DrayNow app is available all around the country, offering intermodal loads in many drayage markets.

-As an owner operator, you will have full autonomy to find your own power only loads, make 100% of the earnings, be your own boss and determine your destiny in the world of trucking.
+As an owner operator, you will have full autonomy to find your own power only loads, retain 100% of the earnings and be your own boss in the world of intermodal trucking.